KennthShang/PhaBOX/README.md

 export PATH="{path of the *py files}:$PATH"
 ```

-However, if you do not want to revise the system path, you can run Phage SUITE by passing absolute path.
-For example, if you placed PhaSUITE/ folder under your home path (home/PhaSUITE/) and your database and parameters are store under PhaSUITE/ (home/PhaSUITE/database/ and home/PhaSUITE/parameters/), then you can run the command line as below:
+However, if you do not want to revise the system path, you can run Phage BOX by passing absolute path.
+For example, if you placed PhaBOX/ folder under your home path (home/PhaBOX/) and your database and parameters are store under PhaBOX/ (home/PhaBOX/database/ and home/PhaBOX/parameters/), then you can run the command line as below:

 ```
 python ~/PhaBOX/main.py --contigs {where your fasta file located} --threads 8 --len 3000 --rootpth {where you want to store the result} --out out/ --dbdir ~/PhaBOX/database/ --parampth ~/PhaBOX/parameters/